Last updated on July 7th, 2019 at 10:24 am

 While it is undoubtedly true that wine tasting is a top reason for most people to visit the Napa Valley it is by no means the only reason.
 This beautiful piece of California is also home to top notch cuisine, an abundance of art galleries, live music and theater, opportunities to get out into nature and even adventure activities.

 Things to do for a Weekend in Napa

 Tip: You may be tempted to hit all the big names if it’s your first visit to Napa Valley.
 However, keep in mind that they will be the busiest wineries which means crowds and long waits.
-Our suggestion is to pick a couple of big names then add a few boutique and off the beaten path wineries for a more relaxed and intimate experience.
-Also, for a real treat, seek out small batch wine makers like Hesperian Wines whose focus is on quality over quantity.
+Our suggestion is to pick a couple of big names then add a few boutiques and off the beaten path wineries for a more relaxed and intimate experience.
+Also, for a real treat, seek out small-batch winemakers like Hesperian Wines whose focus is on quality over quantity.

 You can’t go wine tasting on an empty stomach so it’s no surprise that the Napa Valley boasts hundreds of fabulous eateries.
 You will find almost every type of local and international cuisine served up in a variety of atmospheres.

 From cute cafes to wine bars, from family-friendly to romantic restaurants, from food markets to farm to table vineyard dining, Napa Valley has it covered.
 The only thing you will struggle to find is a ton of fast-food chains, but isn’t that a good thing?

 There are far too many restaurants to even begin to list in this overview post so we’ll save that for a more detailed post on Napa restaurants.
 But, we do suggest making a stop at the Oxbow Public Market in downtown Napa.
 The market is full of edibles as beautiful as they’re delicious and it’s a fun way to do your own food tasting if you can’t decide on just one thing.

 Hot Air Balloon Ride